hntrl/eventkit/docs/guide/concepts/async-processing.md

 #### Higher-order error handling on callbacks

-If we can reasonably expect that callbacks are executed sequentially, then a callback that rejects in the middle of the sequence will leave the resolution of any proceeding work in limbo.
+If we can reasonably expect that callbacks are executed in order (this isn't guaranteed, but we're saying this because values are yielded sequentially and we need to have some way to demonstrate the problem here), then a callback that rejects in the middle of the sequence will leave the resolution of any proceeding work in limbo.
 Eventkit provides two operators for mitigating this: `dlq()` and `retry()`.

 ##### `dlq()`